mccurdyc/www/content/books/rebel-talent.md

 ## Introduction
 > Despite our differences, we all share the desire to be happy.
 What [Gino's] research suggests is that we can actually bring more joy into our lives by being rebels... [p.18]

-What I loved about this book is that it started and ended with stories of "rebel" Massimo Bottura, head chef at Osteria Francescana — one of the highest-rated restaurants in the world — breaking norms e.g., being the person who helped unload the delivery truck or playing soccer in the streets with his staff.
+What I loved about this book was that it started and ended with stories of "rebel" Massimo Bottura, head chef at Osteria Francescana — one of the highest-rated restaurants in the world breaking norms.
+For example, Bottura would help unload the delivery truck or play soccer in the streets with his staff, nothing was "below" him.
 When Bottura was asked who inspired him, he named Chinese conceptual artist Ai Weiwei [p. xiii].
 In one of Weiwei's performance pieces, he smashes a two-thousand-year-old historic Han Dynasty urn.
 Bottura was describing the performance and said, "Ai's destructive gesture was actually a constructive one.
 A beginning.
 Break, transform, create."

 > [Rebels] question their own assumptions and strongest beliefs, as well as the widely-accepted norms around them, to identify more creative, effective ways of doing transcendent work.
 [Rebels] are deviants, but in a positive and constructive way [p. xiv].

-Author, Francesca Gino, identifies five core elements of rebel talent:
+Gino identifies five core elements of rebel talent:

 1. novelty: seeking out challenge and the new.
 2. curiosity: child-like "why?".